hoshi2434/hoshi2434.github.io/README.md

 # plaggeds.github.io
-Updated: 11 May 2020
+Updated: 11 May 2021

-Dev notes: Most likely discontinued.
-Too many broken codes and missing route data.
-If I have the time, I will occasionally fix them.
+Dev notes: DISCONTINUED DO NOT USE

-State: UNDER TESTING.
-Most data incorrect and/or broken.
-IF YOU ARE GIVEN THIS LINK, DO NOT LEAK.
+State: Discontinued.

-Version 06112020:
+Version 11052020:

->Try not to use this anymore.
-Instead, use the more reliable EDS Simulator, tinyurl.com/richtigsauerapps If there is a demand for a web version, I'll continue updating code.
-Maybe a collab with RichtigSauer soon?
-(I doubt but ok)
+>Do not to use this anymore.
+Instead, use the more reliable EDS Simulator, tinyurl.com/richtigsauerapps.